osuosl/timesync/source/usage/times.rst

 Time Entries
 ============

-TimeSync entries have a few main fields:
+TimeSync time entries have a few main fields:

 * ``duration``: the amount of time worked, in seconds
 * ``project``: the project you worked on during the time entry
 * ``activities``: the activities you worked on.
 This can be things like ``dev``, ``docs``, etc.
 * ``user``: your username.
-Right now, only the account authenticated can only make time entries for itself.
+Right now, only the account authenticated can only make time entries for itself, unless it is an admin.
 * ``date worked``: the date you did the work on.
 Many TimeSync clients will default to the day you're sending the entry in.